kalmuthu/SONIC/Core file manager.md

 2.0   |          |           |

 # About this Manual

 This document describes a core file mangement framework in SONiC network operating system.
 This feature helps to manage the  generation of core file  and exporting them to an external server for better debuggability.

 # Scope

-This document describes the high level design details of PDDF and its components.
-The PDDF consists of generic device drivers and user space platform API plugins which use the per platform specific data in the JSON descriptor files.
+This document describes the high level design details of and its components.
+The consists of generic device drivers and user space platform API plugins which use the per platform specific data in the JSON descriptor files.
 This document describes the interaction between all the components and the tools used to support these drivers and plugins.

 # Definition/Abbreviation